jonathan-hamilton/meeting-summarizer/.prompts/generate-next-sprint-user-stories.md

 Based on user response:

-- If yes: Save file and exit
+- If yes: Save file using the standardized structure above and exit
 - If no: Exit immediately

 ## Important Note